 STEP 3: Use the information from Step 1 and 2 to determine the appropriate level of response.
 Use the least restrictive response for the desired behavioral change utilizing the principles of risk, need, and responsivity.
 Responses to violations by low risk youth are preferably handled through school and/or parent consequences, and should involve minimal contact with the juvenile system.
 If there is an increase in restrictions, such as in drug testing, case contacts, community service hours, or other restrictions, the increase should be the least restrictive, in amount or duration, to achieve the desired outcome.
-The determined response should be applied promptly. ( Indicates response that may require court action)
+The determined response should be applied promptly. (\ Indicates response that may require court action)

+Level 1 Level 2 Level 3

+Response Response Response

-Level 1 Response Level 2 Response Level 3 Accountability and Compliance Carey Guides/BITS/NCTI/Decisional Balance Sheet Curfew or home restriction(s) Increase community services Increase contact/Motivational Interview Increased frequency of drug testing (as needed) Letter/essay/homework assignment Letter of apology Problem-solving session with worker Restriction of activities/privileges Review case plan School monitoring sheets School/parent/guardian consequences Verbal or written warning Any Level 1 responses that are appropriate Community service/fines Develop education plan with school Home restriction/day reporting In-court review hearing Increase frequency of treatment Increase of special programming - example ART/NCTI Mental health/substance abuse assessment No Contact Directive Psychological Staff with others Work crew for completion of hours/structure Any Level 1 or Level 2 responses are appropriate Intensive outpatient or inpatient treatment Multi-agency staffing/community-based placement Order to Show Cause/Contempt Re-assess risk and create new case plan Specialty Court
+Carey Guides/BITS/NCTI/Decisional Balance Sheet Curfew or home restriction(s) Service in the community Increase contact/Motivational Interview Increased frequency of drug testing (as needed) Letter/essay/homework assignment Letter of apology Problem-solving session with PO Restriction of activities/privileges Review case plan School monitoring sheets School/parent/guardian consequences Verbal or written warning Any Level 1 responses that are appropriate Community service/fines Develop behavioral plan with school Home restriction/day reporting In-court review hearing Increase frequency of treatment Increase of special programming such as ART/NCTI Mental health/substance abuse assessment No Contact Directive Staff with others Work crew for completion of hours/ structure Any Level 1 or Level 2 responses that are appropriate Intensive outpatient or inpatient treatment Multi-agency staffing/community- based placement Order to Show Cause/Contempt Re-assess risk/needs and create new case plan Specialty Court

-^{}may require court action
+\may require court action